geb/geb/README.md

 #### The API reference

-The API reference is made up of the Groovydoc (like Javadoc) that annotates the groovy files for the different modules in `module/`.
+The API reference is made up of the Groovydoc (like Javadoc) that annotates the Groovy files for the different modules in `module/`.
 To make a change to the reference API documentation, find the corresponding file in `module/«module»/src/main/groovy` and make the change.

 You can then generate the API reference HTML by running…